 The best way to detect and remove such malware is by using a light-weight security software like Plumbytes Anti-Malware.
 Run a full scan of your system on a regular basis — weekly, as I do.
 There are many other security software alternatives as well, but pay attention to the one you choose, many are heavy in nature thus consuming more resources (CPUs, RAM, etc).
 Make sure you install a good one and have proper settings.

 6. Fix third-party software issues to avoid freezing

-If your Asus freezes only when you use third-party software programs (for example, Adobe Photoshop), it's possible that the software itself has issues.
+If your laptop freezes only when you use third-party software programs (for example, Adobe Photoshop), it's possible that the software itself has issues.
 Also, lack of updated device drivers (for example, video drivers) can also slow down your computer.

 What to do?
 Open the problematic software, check if it has a new version, if yes then go ahead and update the program.
 For device driver issues, you might need to manually remove and reinstall related drivers.
 I recommend Driver Navigator as it finds driver issues and automatically corrects them.
 You can also check out the device manufacturer's official website to download or get related information.
 But the process will be more time-consuming, and riskier if related drivers are updated incorrectly.

 7. Have a good using habit and take good care of your Asus

 Many times, it's not because your laptop is running slow but it's you're expecting too much from a laptop.
 Multitasking, consciously or unconsciously, is the "mistake" you could be making.
 A computer has limited system resources (CPUs, memory, disk space) and life.
 If you are used to open many heavy software at the same time, chances are your PC is going to run slower and freeze more often.